 We do not admit students during the spring or summer semester.
 Because admissions to our doctoral program is extremely competitive, it is important that all materials and supporting documents are received no later than December 1st to guarantee consideration for admissions.

 - Statement of Purpose

 - Three letters of recommendation (please use KU's online letter of recommendation system when you apply)

 - List of psychology courses taken and grades received

 In addition to materials submitted online, applicants must also provide:

 - Official Graduate Record Examination (GRE) General Test scores (KU's institutional code is 6871).
 The GRE Psychology Subject Test is not required.

 - Transcripts from all institutions from which a degree was obtained, or any institutions attended post-bachelors.
 Copies of official transcripts that you have opened may be uploaded to the application online and used for admissions consideration.
 If you are admitted, sealed, or official electronic transcripts showing degree conferral, if applicable, must be provided by the end of your first semester at KU.
 Send official, sealed transcripts to:

 1450 Jayhawk Blvd.

-Please direct any specific questions about our admissions process to:
+Please direct any specific questions about our application and admission process to: